 Of course, I am a fan of health coaching, and not just for weight loss.
 Depending on what your resources are, long or short term coaching can get you on the right track if you find that starting and maintaining a mind-body wellness program is challenging.
 For weight loss and major change, a six-month commitment is usually your best bet.
 If you’re not ready to commit to longer-term health and wellness coaching, a short-term and very specific program is still a valuable investment in yourself and your future.
 I am always happy to create packages that can include intake/assessment, a personalized yoga sequence or two, and some nutrition education, for instance.
 I could accompany you to your favorite store and help you to plan an independent learning project of your own.
 It all really depends on your needs and resources.
 All you need to do is contact me (best bet?
 Text message or email and I’ll get back to you promptly) and we can plan an individualized strategy just for you.

 Needless to say, Chinese medicine has a lot to offer you.
-Though I’m not quite yet a licensed acupuncturist (did I mention board exams…I’ve finished two and have the last two in September), I had great success in student clinic with weight loss acupuncture patients.
+Though I’m not quite yet a licensed acupuncturist (did I mention board exams…I’ve finished the first and have the last ones in November), I had great success in student clinic with weight loss acupuncture patients.
 You may or may not have noticed that I am a certified personal trainer with a specialty certificate in fitness nutrition.
 These are useful credentials and I do make good use of them.
 But my focus really is on the traditional Chinese medicine side of the house.
 A balanced life that is sustained by mindfulness and health nurturance is the way to do it, I think.

 If you don’t like needles, there are ways to make use of points on your ears and ear seeds (just what they sound like, these are tiny seeds on what looks like a tiny bandaid).
 When pressed onto your ear in specific locations, the seeds can affect things like hunger, anxiety, and food cravings to help you.
 Chinese medicine has a venerable history of herbal remedies for digestive health, and any of these tactics along with exercise and lifestyle shifts can do wonders for not only your waistline but also your spirit.